LasseWolter/KatzenAnalyser/README.md

 # KatzenAnalyser

 This repository contains:
-- a testbed to run experiments on the katzenpost mixnet
+- scripts to run experiments on a docker testbed of the katzenpost mixnet
 - a python script to analyse data produced by such experiments

 ---